 Faced with a nursery filled with beautiful plants, how do you choose between one and the other?
 When it comes to roses, there are two approaches: head and heart.

 Those who want a low-maintenance landscape should choose a rose bush thoughtfully.
 There are many varieties of shrub roses that bloom all summer, are very disease resistant, and add bright color to the summer landscape.
 Anyone who desires an abundance of flowers but doesn’t want to spray or deadhead would be smart to choose a shrub rose.
+Some of the collections of shrub roses we carry are: Knockout, Oso Easy, Drift, and Flower Carpet.

 Others want a flower that looks like the standard “florist rose” so they gravitate toward the hybrid teas.
 These plants require more involvement, but for those who want this look for cut flowers and fragrance, it’s worth it.
 These roses lift our hearts and are valuable for this aspect alone.